 - Obsessive-Compulsive Disorder is a frequent intrusive set of ideas that trigger anxiety and that can not easily be controlled.
 The anxiety is often reduced if the person performs certain routines or rituals, and these rituals can be overt behaviors or internal mental activities (such as repeatedly saying a word or prayer).
 OCD usually consumes well over one-hour per day thinking the obsessive thoughts or acting on the urges to perform the routines.
 CBT of OCD is usually a technique referred to as exposure-response prevention, or ExRP.
 ExRP includes prolonged exposure to images or real-life situation of the content of the obsessive thoughts, along with prevention of the rituals.
 The rituals most often work to neutralize the anxiety from the obsessive thoughts, so preventing them is important to promote a change from avoidance to coping.

 - Habit Disorders are typically destructive behaviors that develop because of their tendency to reduce stress while being performed.
 Examples of more common habit disorders include skin picking and trichotollomania (hair pulling).
 Treatment includes stress management, reversing the habits with replacement behaviors, and changing the ideas associated with the destructive habit.

-CBT for Adjustment Disorders are short-term (less than six months) reactions that are unhealthy, in response to identifiable stressors.
+Adjustment Disorders are short-term (less than six months) reactions that are unhealthy, in response to identifiable stressors.
 The problems can be experienced as depression, anxiety, or behavioral outbursts, or a combination of these.
 Treatment includes changing the ideas associated with the stressor, use of mindfulness strategies to reduce physical stress, and development of problem solving strategies.